KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 The project addresses the scalability and reproducibility problems of manual discourse analysis by providing a configurable, model-agnostic analysis pipeline.

-NOTE: This project is still a prototype and various issues still exist and certain features are not implemented yet.
+NOTE: This project is still in prototype-stage and various issues still exist and certain features are not implemented yet.

 ---